 Strategic priorities Indicators Economic Better connectivity between our major economic hubs, international gateways, and their markets.
 The delivery of improved road and railway links on corridors in need of investment.
 Improved public transport access to Heathrow Airport.
 Improved long-distance rail services (measured by journey time and service frequency).
 More reliable journeys for people and goods travelling between the South East's major economic hubs and to and from international gateways.
 Improved Journey Time Reliability on the Strategic Road Network, Major Road Network, and local roads (where data is available).
 Improved operating performance on the railway network, measured by Public Performance Measure (PPM) and other available passenger and freight performance measures, where available (e.g., right time delivery).
 A transport network that is more resilient to incidents, extreme weather, and the impacts of a changing climate.
 Reduced delays on the highways network due to poor weather.
 Reduced number of days of severe disruption on the railway network due to poor weather.
 Metrics delating to reduced delay on road network suffering from Road Traffic Collisions.
 A new approach to planning that helps our partners across the South East meet future housing, employment and regeneration needs sustainably.
 The percentage of new allocated sites in Local Plans supported by high frequency bus, mass transit or rail.
 Clear and quantified sustainable transport access and capacity for Local Plan allocated sites.
-A 'smart' transport network that uses digital technology to manage transport demand, encourage shared transport and make more efficient use of our roads and railways.
-Increase in the number of bus services offering 'Smart Ticketing' payment systems.
+A 'smart' transport network that uses digital technology to Increase in the number of bus services offering 'Smart Ticketing' payment systems.

 Number of passengers using 'Smart Ticketing'.

 Number of passengers using shared transport.